onassar/TurtlePHP-TemplatePlugin/README.md

 It has the PHP-Template library is a requirement.
 It fails if it hasn't been included.

 This library acts primarily as a wrapper.
-When look at the [source](https://github.com/onassar/TurtlePHP-TemplatePlugin/blob/master/Template.class.php), there isn't really much to it.
+When looking at the [source](https://github.com/onassar/TurtlePHP-TemplatePlugin/blob/master/Template.class.php), there isn't really much to it.
 A `Request` callback is defined which accepts the buffer contents as a parameter, and runs it through the `Template::render`